cardiacvision/optimap/docs/chapters/getting_started.md

 (installing)=
 # Installing optimap

 `optimap` is a [Python](https://en.wikipedia.org/wiki/Python_programming_language) library for optical mapping analysis that supports Windows, Mac OSX, and Linux.
 This guide will help you get started with installation and basic usage.
-You can find more detailed installation instructions in our [Installation Guide](#installation).

 `optimap` requires Python 3.8 or later.
 To install Python we recommend installing the [Anaconda distribution](https://www.anaconda.com/download), which includes Python and many useful packages for scientific computing, or by installing [Python directly](https://code.visualstudio.com/docs/python/python-tutorial#_install-a-python-interpreter).